 I was at the game, and although nobody knew who I was, or what connection I had to the song, it was still a cool feeling.

-Tags: Adam Dunn Albie Lopez Andy Marte Boston Red Sox Carlos Carrasco Carlos Santana Chicago White Sox Chris Perez Cleveland Indians Corey Kluber David Dellucci Featured Gutter To The Grail Jason Giambi Jason Kipnis Justin Masterson Lonnie Chisenhall Mark Reynolds Michael Bourn Nick Swisher Omir Santos Popular Rich Hill Terry Francona Tj House Trevor Bauer
+Tags: Adam Dunn Albie Lopez Andy Marte Boston Red Sox Carlos Carrasco Carlos Santana Chicago White Sox Chris Perez Cleveland Indians Corey Kluber David Dellucci Gutter To The Grail Jason Giambi Jason Kipnis Justin Masterson Lonnie Chisenhall Mark Reynolds Michael Bourn Nick Swisher Omir Santos Rich Hill Terry Francona Tj House Trevor Bauer